odkr/pandoc-quotes/README.rst

     pip3 install pandoc_quotes

-This will also try to install ``pandoc-quotes`` manual page, but this will only work on a limited number of systems.
+This will try to install ``pandoc-quotes`` manual page, but this will only work on a limited number of systems.

-You can also download the source for the `current stable-ish version
+Alternatively, you can also download the source for the `current version
 <https://codeload.github.com/odkr/pandoc-quotes/tar.gz/v0.4.0>`_.

 Simlpy run::